Common cat hazards

 Neighbours’ sheds, garages and car engines

 As we mentioned earlier, cats are naturally very curious animals with a drive to investigate and explore their surroundings.
 Unfortunately, this leads to the very common phenomenon of cats getting locked away (unintentionally) in a neighbour’s shed or garage.
 Once stuck in a place like this, cats can very quickly become dehydrated, and liver damage can also occur very rapidly if they go without food for any significant amount of time.
 If your cat goes missing, be sure to check these areas immediately.
-Wherever they get off to, a microchip will enhance your chances of being reunited with your cat, and some owners even use a GPS tracking device for cats that are particularly prone to straying.
+Wherever they get to, a microchip will enhance your chances of being reunited with your cat*, and some owners even use a GPS tracking device for cats that are particularly prone to straying.

 Some cats will also tend to explore more dangerous areas.
 The warmth of a car engine can be particularly appealing in the winter, and there have even been reports of cats climbing into washing machines!
 Be sure to knock on your car bonnet before starting the car in the colder months, and always check your household appliances before switching them on!